 In this blog, we’ll take a brief look at some of the most used ways to use test automation while developing your mobile app.
-Certain things in the development process can be automated for developers to contribute in testing effort: for example, using cloud-based smoke and sanity check capabilities running on real devices.
+Certain things in the development process can be automated for developers to contribute in the testing effort: for example, using cloud-based smoke and sanity check capabilities running on real devices.

 Different Ways to Automate Testing – and Share Testing Effort Across Teams

 First of all, there are several ways to automate the testing effort and there isn’t the right-or-wrong approach with these.
-Some of the methods/doing fits better in different types of organizations and skill sets they have.
+Some of the methods/doing fit better in different types of organizations and skill sets they have.
 Automating tests for your mobile application is the best way to increase the effectiveness, efficiency and coverage of your software testing.
 However, even in case of test automation, many organizations decide to hand-write their tests.

 1. Hand-Written Tests

 Majority of today’s mobile test case and script creations are still done manually.
 This is a common approach as there are plenty of great open source (and commercial) frameworks and tools available.
 Adopting any of these frameworks in your testing process is not a major effort, or not necessarily expensive.
 It typically just requires the right mindset from the organization.

 Handwriting your test cases can bring you accurately – however, not always free of bugs – tests that are very specific to your testing needs.
 This is a good approach if your team is capable to use any programming language and tech-savvy enough to get those maintained and modified if and when your application changes.
 Writing your tests also by certain person/team enables them to select from a variety of different test automation frameworks.
 But remember that writing test cases manually takes some time – and is definitely dependable on people who do it later on.

 Typically hand-written tests are provided by developers or programming-capable QA/testing team.